matthiasburger/IronSphere.Extensions/docs/types/StringExtension_StartsWithAny(String,String[]).md

 ```

-public static Boolean StartsWithAny(this String this, this String[] parameter)
+public static Boolean StartsWithAny(this String this, String[] parameter)
 ```